ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

 Remember to use the <a href="https://docs.ansible.com/ansible/latest/modules/debug_module.html" style="color: RED">debug</a> and refer <a href="../1.4-add-pool-members" style="color: RED">Exercise 1.4</a>

 ## Step 8
 Next, add a task for the objective listed below:

-  - Prompt the user to enter a Host:Port to disable a particular member or 'all' to disable all members
+  - Disable all members belonging to the pool

 HINT:
-Use the <a href="https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html" style="color: RED">prompts</a> module</a>

-## Step 9
-Next, add a task for the objective listed below:

-  - Read the prompt information and disable all members or a single member based on the input from the user

-HINT:
-Remember to use <a href="https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html" style="color: RED"> when conditions and loops</a> and <a href="https://docs.ansible.com/ansible/latest/modules/bigip_pool_member_module.html" style="color: RED">BIG-IP pool member module</a>
+Remember to use <a href="https://docs.ansible.com/ansible/latest/modules/bigip_pool_member_module.html" style="color: RED">BIG-IP pool member module</a>

 ## Step 10
 Run the playbook - Go back to the Terminal on VS Code server and execute the following: